 Refer to Guide Section 9102.5 & 9201.2, Evaluation Hierarchy, Borrower Solicitation and Communication, for complete borrower solicitation requirements.

 The Servicer must first determine the mark-to-market loan-to-value (MTMLTV) ratio of the mortgage in order to determine the terms of the modification.

 - Extend the amortization term to 480 months from the modification effective date.

-When a mortgage has a MTMLTV ratio that is less than 80%, the steps for determining modification terms differs.
-Effective April 1, 2014, Servicers must determine the amortization term options to be included in the Trial Period Plan Notice by calculating the estimated modified principal and interest payment using a 480-month amortization term in addition to a 360-month term, and a 240-month term, provided certain payment reduction conditions are met.
-See Guide Chapter B65.18, Eligibility Requirements for a Freddie Mac Standard Modification and Freddie Mac Streamlined Modification, for additional details.
+When a mortgage has a MTMLTV ratio that is less than 80%, use the following steps to determine the modification terms.
+Effective July 1, 2014, Servicers must determine the amortization term options to be included in the Trial Period Plan Notice by calculating the estimated modified principal and interest payment using a 480-month term, a 360-month term, and a 240-month term, provided certain payment reduction conditions are met.
+See Guide Chapter B65.18, Determining the Terms of a Freddie Mac Standard Modification and Freddie Mac Streamlined Modification, for additional details.

 Servicers must use Workout Prospector to evaluate borrowers for the Streamlined Modification, unless otherwise indicated by Freddie Mac.